 German Shepherd Jack Russell Terrier Mix Health Concerns

 The German Shepherd Jack Russell Terrier mix may have a life span of 10-15 years.
-Being a mixer of two dogs, we can say that this dog is aloof of severe medical conditions.
+Being a mixer of two dogs, we can say that this dog is aloof in severe medical conditions.

 That said, the health conditions that this designer dog may have are unpredictable.